Release Notes / 2025.12.29

 Vocals and Mixing / 2025.11.17

 It is nearly a month since I updated anything here but I dove into the lyrics and vocals on the new music instead.
-It is not something I desparately enjoy doing but often like the result, so it ofen ends up being severely procrastinated.
+It is not something I desparately enjoy doing but often like the result, so it often ends up being severely procrastinated.
 I forced myself to go in with lyrics half completed, but the simple theme in hand, to get things started but came away with everything written and only one song left to complete.
 This will be done this week.

 There isn't as much to write on the method for this as diagrams are needless and again I have no photos.
 The setup is simple - a cheap mic on a stand, the same unknown model I use when I am jamming.
 A pair of headphones.
 No booth or pop shield or anything.
 The vocal style doesn't need much, it is simple again on purpose.
 Some delay and reverb in the VSTs in mixing, beyond general comp and EQ.
 Some of it is double tracked for emphasis but again it has to be performable live so it is straightforward.